CatClawed/barrelwisdom/README.md

 ssh-keygen -t rsa -b 4096 -m PEM -f jwt-key
 ```

-With that backend setup done, you can run:
+With that setup done, you can run:

 ```bash
 docker compose build